 - Provide information.
 In response to an employee’s request for a standard certificate (“from the place of work”), the bot will generate the necessary documents in the HR system and send them to the employee.

-Benefits of RPA in HR
+Benefits of Robotic Process Automation in HR and recruitment

 Robots have already become an HR sensation, especially in the recruiting space.